Smallest multiplicative magic squares, 6th and 7th-order

 As for 6x6 squares, it is possible to have some additive properties in a 7x7 multiplicative magic square.
 But this time directly with the same smallest P, and same smallest maximum number!

-But it is possible to have 7x7 pandiagonal multiplicative magic squares, meaning that all the broken diagonals are also multiplicative magic.
-Here are two examples, probably using the smallest possible P (first example) and the smallest possible max nb (second example) of 7x7 pandiagonal squares:
+It is possible to have 7x7 pandiagonal multiplicative magic squares, meaning that all the broken diagonals are also multiplicative magic.
+Here are two examples, probably using the smallest possible P (first example) and the smallest possible max nb (second example), of 7x7 pandiagonal squares:

 The ten smallest possible products for 7x7 multiplicative magic squares are:

 For more terms: see the 7x7 list referenced in Jan.
-2006 under the number A113027 in the Neil Sloane's Encyclopedia of Integer Sequences, AT&T Research.
+2006 under the number A113027 in the On-Line Encyclopedia of Integer Sequences, OEIS Foundation.

 Return to the home page http://www.multimagie.com